yuzhoul1991/cs221-project/README.md

 </ul>
 End: quit, or all the positions have been explored.

-To interact with the file:
+## UI-version (recommended):

+python simulator.py AGENT LENGTH WIDTH MINES

+where AGENT is {baseline, human}, and LENGTH, WIDTH, MINES define the random board you want to create.

+## commandline-version:

-python game.py
+python game.py human

 <p>Available commands:</p>
 <ul>
 <li>start x y z: start a game with x*y and z mine.</li>